• Skip to main content

 Q: Are higher yields always better areas and properties for buy-to-let investors?

-A: Not necessarily.
+Not necessarily.
 While high yields are attractive, they can sometimes indicate higher risk or areas with less potential for capital growth.
 They are often found in the cheapest house price regions of the Capital.
 It's important to balance yield with other factors like location quality, tenant demand and potential for appreciation.
-Focusing on the financials of the property include all these elements and monthly cashflow.
+Focusing on the financials of the property includes all these elements and the monthly cash flow.
 Make sure you have an investment property checklist when you are assessing any potential opportunities.

 Q: How do I calculate rental yield?